jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-assembly.rst

 2. For that we use *de novo* assembly tools that overlap sequence **raw reads** into larger contiguous sequences, or **contigs**, that in most cases have a lot of gaps.

-3. Most tools then attempt to join, order and orientate contigs based on read pairs and on assembly graphs (when applied) to produce the genomic **scaffolds**.
+3. Some tools attempt to join, order and orientate contigs based on read pairs and on assembly graphs (when applied) to produce the genomic **scaffolds**.

 4. The most broadly accepted data file format for an assembly is ``FASTA``.